Disability Discrimination Lawyer in Philadelphia, PA & Mount Laurel, NJ

 How do you Prove Disability Discrimination?

-If you have a disability and have tried countless times to work with your employer to receive an accommodation that would allow you to perform your job better, it may be time to discuss your situation with a disability discrimination attorney.
-Additionally, if you suspect you have lost job opportunities or do not have access to the same benefits, pay raises, or rights as other employees, you may also want to consider talking to a disability discrimination attorney in Philadelphia or Mount Laurel.
-A disability discrimination lawyer from the Zeff Law Firm can discuss your work environment with you and help you determine if you have a claim against your employer for disability discrimination.
+If you have a disability and have tried countless times to work with your employer to receive an accommodation that would allow you to perform your job better, it may be time to discuss your situation with a discrimination attorney.
+Additionally, if you suspect you have lost job opportunities or do not have access to the same benefits, pay raises, or rights as other employees, you may also want to consider talking to an attorney in Philadelphia or Mount Laurel.
+A disability discrimination lawyer from the Zeff Law Firm can discuss your work environment with you and help you determine if you have a disability discrimination claim against your employer.

 Have Your Rights Been Violated?